MohAmrMohamed/ARGToolBox/README.md

 ## Usage

 1. Select the type of cipher or puzzle you want to solve from the main menu.
-2. Follow the on-screen instructions or input the necessary data.
+2. Follow the on-screen instructions and input the necessary data.
-3. View the deciphered output or message.
+3. View the deciphered output.

 ## TODO